State Child Welfare Training Resources

 Oregon Department of Human Services

 500 Summer Street NE

 The Department of Human Services offers benefits and services from the State of Oregon for children, families in need of the basics, older adults and people with disabilities.
 Online Trainings:

-For information regarding New Child Welfare Caseworker Training, please visit Child Welfare Training
+For information regarding New Child Welfare Caseworker Training, please visit the Child Welfare 12 Month Training plan

 to access the required training outline, checklist, and training overview.